Static and Dynamic Models for Multivariate Distribution Forecasts: Proper Scoring Rule Tests of Factor-Quantile vs. Multivariate GARCH Models: Factor Quantile Models

-In the above, $f_k$ denotes the density function of $y_{kt}$ which is assumed stationary over time.
-But it is unknown, indeed it is this density that we aim to predict.
-So instead of the asymptotic covariance matrix we derive an estimate for this using \eqref{Equation:Covariance}, setting
+Equations \eqref{Equation:Expectation} and \eqref{Equation:Covariance} can be used to define the multivariate Gaussian distribution for the quantile predictions of different levels for each variable, then we can obtain the bootstrap samples $\mathbf{Z}^{1}, \ldots, \mathbf{Z}^{B}$ from this multivariate Gaussian distribution.

-For each draw from the asymptotic distribution in \eqref{Equation:AsymptoticDistribution} we apply the estimated parameters $\hat{\bm{\alpha}}^{(\tau)}_m$ and $\hat{\mathbf{B}}^{(\tau)}_m$ of the quantile factor models \eqref{Equation:QuantileModel} to generate conditional density forecasts $\hat{f}^b_{i}|\mathbf{x}^*_m$, for $b=1,\ldots,B$.
-Then we average them, setting This bagging estimate is still a well-defined density function, since it is non-negative and
+For each bagging draw, we generate the distribution forecast $\hat{F}^b_{}$, for $b=1,\ldots,B$.
+Then we average them, setting Pseudocode for the bagging algorithm is shown in Algorithm \ref{Algorithm:FactorQuantileAB}.

-To summarise, the bagging version of the latent FQ model proceeds as follows: \begin{description} \item[Stage 1] Given observations at times $t = 1, \ldots, T$ for $n$ stationary zero-mean stochastic variables $\mathbf{y}$ take the spectral decomposition of their covariance matrix $\bm{\Sigma}$ and thereby select the first $m$ principal components for common factors, denoted $\mathbf{x}_{m}$; \item[Stage 2] Using the same sample, estimate quantile regressions of the form \eqref{Equation:QuantileModel} for each $\tau$-quantile in turn, where $\tau\in(0,1)$ are pre-specified by a partition $\mathbbm{Q}$ of $(0,1)$; \item[Stage 3] For a given $\mathbf{x}^*_m$ and for each element $k$ of $\mathbf{y}_t$ use the asymptotic normal distribution \eqref{Equation:AsymptoticDistribution} with covariance matrix \eqref{Equation:AsymptoticCovariance} to sample associated conditional quantiles $\left(\hat{y}_{k}^{(\tau_1)},\ldots,\hat{y}_{k}^{(\tau_q)}\right)|\mathbf{x}^*_m$, apply shape-preserving interpolation to construct a marginal distribution conditional on $\mathbf{x}^*$, shift location for any de-meaning of variables prior to Stage 1 and then take a sample size $N$ from this distribution.
+We can also summarise the algorithm in the following stages: \begin{description} \item[Stage 1] Given observations at times $t = 1, \ldots, T$ for $n$ stationary zero-mean stochastic variables $\mathbf{y}$ take the spectral decomposition of their covariance matrix $\bm{\Sigma}$ and thereby select the first $m$ principal components for common factors, denoted $\mathbf{x}_{m}$; \item[Stage 2] Using the same sample, estimate quantile regressions of the form \eqref{Equation:QuantileModel} for each $\tau$-quantile in turn, where $\tau\in(0,1)$ are pre-specified by a grid $\mathbbm{Q}$ of $(0,1)$; \item[Stage 3] We sample $\left(\hat{y}_{k}^{(\tau_1)},\ldots,\hat{y}_{k}^{(\tau_q)}\right)$ from the multivariate Gaussian distribution, whose mean and variance are specified in equations \eqref{Equation:Expectation} and \eqref{Equation:Covariance}, we then apply shape-preserving interpolation to construct a marginal distribution and then take a sample size $N$ from this distribution.
 Repeat this sampling $B$ times.
-These $N \times B$ observations are combined to form the conditional marginal distribution $\hat{F}_{k}|\mathbf{x}^*$ for each element $k$ of the dependent variable; \item[Stage 4] Select a copula function and apply the conditional copula \eqref{Equation:Copula} to obtain the multivariate distribution forecast. \end{description} Bootstrap sampling is extremely fast so we can set $N$ and $B$ to be very large numbers.
-For instance, in the empirical study of the next section we set $N = 100{,}000$ and $B = 250$ so that 25 million samples are taken from each conditional marginal during the bagging algorithm.
-Alternative methods such as kernel density estimation could also be applied to aggregate the $N \times B$ observations to a distribution.
-However, this is not really necessary when $N \times B$ is so large.
+These $N \times B$ observations are combined to form the conditional marginal distribution $\hat{f}_{k}$ for each element $k$ of the dependent variable;